Lorenzo Minh Casali: 2023–2024

 Casali competed at the 2023 European Championships alongside Yumin Abbadini, Matteo Levantesi, Marco Lodadio, and Mario Macchiati.
 Together they won Italy its first European team gold medal.
 At the 2023 World Championships Casali helped Italy finish eighth as a team.
 As a result, they qualified a full team to the Olympic Games for the first time since 2012.

 Casali competed at the 2024 DTB Pokal Team Challenge where he helped Italy finish second behind the United States.
 The following month Casali competed at the European Championships where he helped Italy win bronze behind Ukraine and Great Britain.

 In July of that year Casali competed at the Italian national championships.
 He won the all-around and was named Italian National Champion for the first time in his career.
 That same weekend he was selected to represent Italy at the 2024 Olympic Games alongside Yumin Abbadini, Nicola Bartolini, Mario Macchiati, and Carlo Macchini.

 2025

 Casali competed at the 2025 DTB Pokal Team Challenge where he helped Italy finish third.
 Although the all-around was not contested, he earned the third highest all-around score.
 During event finals he won silver on floor exercise behind Artem Dolgopyat, bronze on rings behind Wataru Tanigawa and Riley Loos, and placed fourth on parallel bars.
 Casali next competed at the Osijek World Cup where he won silver on parallel bars and placed seventh on horizontal bar.

 Casali competed at the 2025 European Championships where he helped Italy win the bronze medal.
 He qualified to compete in the inaugural mixed team event alongside Manila Esposito; together they placed third behind Germany's Timo Eder and Karina Schönmaier and Great Britain's Jake Jarman and Ruby Evans.
 During event finals Casali won his first individual European medal, earning bronze on floor exercise.

+2026

+Casali competed at the 2026 Koper World Challenge Cup where he won gold on floor exercise.